 The gateway certificate must comply with the following constraints on the Key Usage extension.
-It must:
+The extension must:

 - Be present

 - Be marked as critical, and

-- Only contain the values digital Signature and/or keyEncipherment
+- Only contain the values digital Signature and/or nonRepudiation

-In the event that the VPN gateway does not comply with the constraints on the Key Usage extension mentioned above, you can configure the VPN Client so that it validates the certificate despite this, by adding the dynamic parameter allow server extra keyusage set to the value true.
+In the event that the VPN gateway does not comply with the constraints on the Key Usage extension mentioned above, you can configure the VPN Client so that it validates the certificate despite this, by adding the dynamic parameter allow_server_extra_keyusage set to the value true (see section 25.2.4 Displaying more parameters).